 We are required to obtain and maintain various licenses and permits and fulfill registration and filing requirements in order to conduct and operate our business.
 For instance, to establish and operate a school to provide language training and test preparation services, we are required to obtain a private school operating permit and to make necessary filings for each learning center with the local counterparts of the Ministry of Education and the Ministry of Civil Affairs.
-In June 2017, the Chengdu Education Bureau, Chengdu Civil Affairs Bureau and certain other local governmental authorities issued the Bulletin on Governing the Operation of Private Cultural and Educational Training Activities, which provides that private schools may not establish branches.
-It is uncertain whether the implementation rules of the Amended Private Education Law and other supporting regulations will have more stringent requirements for learning centers, such as requiring all learning centers nationwide to obtain private school operating permits.
-If we fail to comply with applicable legal requirements, we may be subject to fines, confiscation of any gains derived from our non-compliant operations or the suspension of our non-compliant operations, which may materially and adversely affect our business and results of operations.
+According to the Draft Amended Implementation Rules, we may need to obtain a private school operating permit from relevant local education authorities for our kindergartens, private primary and secondary school in Yangzhou, our private secondary school in Beijing, and our private training and education entities which offer after-school tutoring services for kindergarten kids or primary, middle and high school students.
+In addition, as we provide online tutoring and education services through our websites and mobile applications, we may also need to make a filing with the local education department or the department of human resources and social security under the Draft Amended Implementation Rules.
+As of the date of this annual report, the Draft Amended Implementation Rules are still pending for approval.

 Our business is also subject to various health, safety and other regulations that affect various aspects of our business in the cities in which we operate and we must obtain various licenses and permits under these regulations for our operations.
 We have been making efforts to ensure compliance with applicable rules and regulations in all material respects.
 In addition, we follow internal guidelines to make necessary registrations and filings and obtain necessary licenses and permits on a timely basis.
-If we fail to comply with applicable legal requirements, we may be subject to fines, confiscation of the gains derived from our noncompliant operations or the suspension of our noncompliant operations, which may
+If we fail to comply with applicable legal requirements, we may be subject to fines, confiscation of the gains derived from our noncompliant operations or the suspension of our noncompliant operations, which may materially and adversely affect our business and results of operations.